-- (iii) Aiding, abetting, inciting and compelling the doing of acts forbidden under the New York City Human Rights Law including declaring, printing or circulating or causing to be declared, printed or circulated any statement advertisement or publication which expresses directly or indirectly, any limitation, specification or discrimination as to family status, gender, disability, race, or national origin or any intent to make such limitation, specification or discrimination; and - (iv) Coercing, intimidating, threatening or interfering with any person in the exercise or enjoyment of, or on account of his having exercised or enjoyed, or on account of his or her having aided or encouraged any other person in the exercise or enjoyment of, any right granted by the Fair Housing Act or New York City Human Rights Law. - (c) Enjoining Defendant and its agents, employees, successors, and all other persons in active concert or participation with Defendant to: - Make all necessary modifications to Defendant's policies, practices, and procedures to comply with fair housing laws, including eliminating check boxes, selection categories, and other content that facilitates and enables advertisers to restrict or limit access to housing advertisements; - (ii) Develop a written fair housing advertising policy that is not dependent on self-certification by advertisers and communicate it publicly, as well as to Defendant's employees and agents;

-- (iii) Train all Defendant's current and future employees and agents with responsibilities related to the design, implementation, and operation of Defendants' housing advertising platform on fair housing laws; - (iv) Allow monitoring of Defendant's advertising platform and housing advertisements for multiple years; - (v) Retain records to allow for appropriate monitoring by Plaintiffs. - (d) Awarding such damages to Plaintiff NFHA as will fully compensate it for the diversion of resources and frustration of mission caused by Defendant's unlawful practices; - (e) Awarding such damages to Plaintiff FHJC as will fully compensate it for the diversion of resources and frustration of mission caused by Defendant's unlawful practices; - (f) Awarding such damages to Plaintiff HOPE as will fully compensate it for the diversion of resources and frustration of mission caused by Defendant's unlawful practices; - (g) Awarding such damages to Plaintiff FHCGSA as will fully compensate it for the diversion of resources and frustration of mission caused by Defendant's unlawful practices; - (h) Awarding punitive damages to Plaintiffs; - (i) Awarding Plaintiffs reasonable attorneys' fees, costs, and expenses incurred in prosecuting this action; and
+- person in the exercise or enjoyment of, any right granted by the Fair Housing Act or New York City Human Rights Law. - (c) Enjoining Defendant and its agents, employees, successors, and all other persons in active concert or participation with Defendant to: - (i) Make all necessary modifications to Defendant's policies, practices, and procedures to comply with fair housing laws, including eliminating check boxes, selection categories, and other content created to restrict or limit access to housing advertisements; - (ii) Develop a written fair housing advertising policy that is not dependent on self-certification by advertisers and communicate it publicly, as well as to Defendant's employees and agents; - (iii) Train all Defendant's current and future employees and agents with responsibilities related to the design, implementation, and operation of Defendants' housing advertising platform on fair housing laws; - (iv) Allow monitoring of Defendant's advertising platform and housing advertisements for multiple years; - (v) Retain records to allow for appropriate monitoring by Plaintiffs. - (d) Awarding such damages to Plaintiff NFHA as will fully compensate it for the diversion of resources and frustration of mission caused by Defendant's unlawful practices; - (e) Awarding such damages to Plaintiff FHJC as will fully compensate it for the diversion of resources and frustration of mission caused by Defendant's unlawful practices;

+(f) Awarding such damages to Plaintiff HOPE as will fully compensate it for the diversion of resources and frustration of mission caused by Defendant's unlawful practices;

+(g) Awarding such damages to Plaintiff FHCGSA as will fully compensate it for the diversion of resources and frustration of mission caused by Defendant's unlawful practices;

+(h) Awarding punitive damages to Plaintiffs;

+(i) Awarding Plaintiffs reasonable attorneys' fees, costs, and expenses incurred in prosecuting this action; and